kel4416/sidstar-demo/README.md

 # sidstar-demo
 This is a web application that is used to retrieve a list of airports from ATMS and also find waypoints that has the highest and second highest number of association with the SIDs/STARs of a particular aiport.

-The backend is built with JAVA with MAVEN, containerised in Docker and then hosted on AWS Elastic Container Service.
+The backend is built using Java with Maven, and it adopts the Spring boot framework.
+The binary is containerised in a Docker image and then deployed to AWS Elastic Container Service.

 The front end is built with HTML, CSS and JS.
-Although it is segregated from backend code, it is deployed in the same container for ease of development.
+Although it is segregated from the backend code, it is deployed in the same container for ease of development.

 ## Architecture